newsreels/app-mobile-ios/README.md

             }
         }

-the Business logic for the buffering is simple, AVPlayer hold the buffer its resources, so by using that the for loop above is calling this function:
+the Business logic for the buffering is simple, AVPlayer hold the buffer its resources, so by using that the for loop above is calling this function

     func begin(reelModel: Reel, position: Int){